 The Trainee Oral Symposium will take place on Thursday, March 21, 2019.
 Trainees are encouraged to submit oral abstracts via this registration form.
 Oral abstracts are due by Friday, February 1st.
 Applicants will be notified within a week of the abstract deadline.
 This event will include trainee oral presentations, a career panel and a keynote.

 Registration requested, but not required to attend.

-12:25pm Trainee oral presentations (full schedule to be posted)
+12:25pm Trainee oral presentations: Read full schedule

 2:40pm Career panel